 A: A candle.

-A: There weren’t any stairs, it was a one storey house.
+A: There weren’t any stairs, it was a one-story house.

 A: A clock.

-Q: A house has 4 walls.
+Q: A house has four walls.
 All of the walls are facing south, and a bear is circling the house.
 What color is the bear?